 The measures necessary to reduce the impact of COVID-19 may affect your pet too.
 During these times, we understand that you and your pet may be dealing with stressors.
 There is help available.
 Please contact the closest ACVB diplomate and your veterinarian to see how we can help.

 The Veterinary Behavior Symposium (VBS) is intended to provide a forum for sharing cutting-edge, original research in the field of animal behavior.
-This year, the Symposium will be held virtually online.
-Find out more here.
+This year, the Symposium was held virtually online.
+Access the recordings here.